SorenHeidelbach/lorentz-attractor/README.md

 ### Content
 The module contains the following funcitonailies:

 1. Solving the lorentz attractor

 The solver of the lorenz attractor is implemented as a class, such every parameter setting can be instasiated and have acces to all parameters doing simulation.
 The class is also implemented with the possibility to save the simulation data to a file.
 The class is implemented such that any extension to the simulation method is easily added.

 2. Visualise the lorentz attractor

 Two visualisation functions are implemented.
 The first for simply plotting the simulation of attractor.
 The second for easily plotting multiple simulation with varying parameters, making it easy to compare the attractor for different parameter settings.

 ## Test plan

 The primary test is in the solver itself.
 Here i will implement the Lorentz Attractor using SciPy's odeint function.
 I will then compare the results of the two methods.
-If the results are similar, the solver is working as intended. additionally, i iwll use the hypothsis package, to test over a range of parameter settings, to ensure the solver is working as intended.
-The testing range is similair to the ranges used in this report.
+If the results are similar, the solver is working as intended. additionally, i will use the hypothsis package, to test over a range of parameter settings, to ensure the solver is working as intended.
+The testing range is similair to the ranges used in this report and the number of steps has been limited, as the difference between the euler solution and odeint increases with increasing number of steps.

 No testin has been implemented for figures, but this could be done by comparing the figures to a reference figure, visualy inspected to be valid.